 During the inspection which occurred as the boys erected a tent, collected wood and began cooking, a six-foot long black snake was killed and skinned.
 And while seemingly “at home in the Bush” the boys “know nothing of Ambulance, signalling or any special branch of Scoutcraft and do not look at all smart”.
 Coutts reported as well: “It would not be practical to attempt to instruct the boys in any dry subject …”

 On September 23 the 14 cubs and one officer of the Leichhardt Wolf Cubs were inspected.
 They “looked very smart and tidy in their uniform [and] while the Discipline could not be better they gave a display of Semaphore signalling which many troops would find it hard to beat”, Coutts wrote.

 The inspection of the recently-formed two patrols of the 1st Stanmore Troop were making “good progress with all knowing the Semaphore alphabet”.

-An overlapping cyclist patrol was praised for its seven weeks of duty at the Barracks every day, and while not a separate body – all members belonging to a troop in the district – it was intended at the time to form a troop of bicyclists “similar to the Mounted [horse] Patrol”, according to Coutts’ report.
+An overlapping cyclist patrol was praised for its seven weeks of duty at the Barracks every day.
+While not a separate body – all members belonging to a Troop in the district – it was intended at the time to form a Troop of bicyclists “similar to the Mounted [horse] Patrol”, according to Coutts’ report.